simphony/SimNanoDOME/docs/usage.md

 connected to the Wrapper CUDS: the `AccuracyLevel` and the `nanoReactor`.
 Such objects will be the ones exchanged between the different sessions to achieve the desired coupling and/or linking.
-Read the [next section](#operation-modes) to get an overview on what operation mode does and how the coupling and linking works for each operation mode.
+Read the [next section](#operation-modes) to get an overview on what an operation mode does.

 ## Operation modes